A Renewed Call to Boycott Wyoming

 On February 29, 2024, Wyoming resident Cody Roberts ran down a female wolf with his 700-pound snowmobile, severely injuring her.
 He then wrapped tape tightly around her muzzle, took her to his home, and allegedly let his neighbor’s dogs torment her while he took a long nap and ate dinner.
 Later he took her to a bar owned by his aunt so others could join in the torturing.
 This went on for hours, during which the wolf was fitted with a shock collar and patrons took multiple photos and videos.
 He subsequently took her out back behind the bar, beat her, and killed her.

-In Wyoming all manner of killing and torturing native predators is allowed, including what Roberts did.
-For his act of animal cruelty, he merely received only a $250 fine for the misdemeanor of possessing a live wolf.
 Cody Roberts is only one of countless people--especially in Northern Rocky Mountain states like Wyoming, Idaho and Montana--who behave this way towards wolves and other essential predators.
+Read more below and please take renewed action to pressure Wyoming for reform.

 Former U.S. Congressman Peter DeFazio Speaks out on Wyoming Wolf Atrocity